AKASHAorg/akasha-core/extensions/widgets/trending/README.md

 # Trending Widget

-> Shows most-used tags (sorted in order of descending count) and accounts (sorted in chronological order)
+> Trending widgets show most-used tags (sorted in order of descending count) and profiles (sorted in chronological order)

 ## Usage